stant/jfileprocessorRest/README.md

 in windows to get a window size that is not too small.
 Here is some help:  https://superuser.com/questions/988379/how-do-i-run-java-apps-upscaled-on-a-high-dpi-display

+I found installing jfp in c:\program files(x86) or whatever causes a problem.
+I put a temp folder under there and windows puts more restrictive rights on it so I could not copy remote temp files to it so I install elsewhere like c:\programs\jfp

 MAC OS: any issues, let me know as I do not always have access to test on it.

 Report Issues at:  ![github main](https://github.com/stant/jfileprocessorRest/issues)